mkmety/Home_Assistant_Roomba/README.md

 # Home_Assistant_Roomba
-Using HA to send iOS notifications to run when away.
+**Using HA to send iOS notifications to run Roomba 980 when away.**

 I decided I wanted Home Assistant to send a notification to my iOS device whenever I was 'Away'.
 For me, this meant whenever my phone was not connected to my WiFi, home assistant would show me as 'Away'.